 Piazza is another online discussion tool that can magnify the community in your virtual space and earn the best participation of your students.
-It’s a Q&A platform that encourages students to explore content and express their ideas which resemble in-person classes.
+It’s a Q&A platform that encourages students to explore content and express their ideas which resembles in-person classes.
 Plus, it amplifies immense student engagement and heightens student participation.

 Hence, more and more educators all over the world are using Piazza for their classrooms because it’s instinctive and streamlined.
-It highlights Wiki mode configuration that allows students to create sensible answers while eliminating irrelevant ones in the virtual board.
+It highlights the Wiki mode configuration that allows students to create sensible answers while eliminating irrelevant ones in the virtual board.
 For real-time discussions, Piazza enables students to edit their answers until a highly credible answer is achieved.

 Piazza also supports taking polls and crafting content through its text channel that allows students to write codes, symbols, and equations.
 Users can also edit text, upload images, embed videos, and share files quickly.

 Best of all, Piazza also gives the best chance to shy students to give their answers anonymously.
 And if you are into honing their confidence, you can indicate right away that he or she got the correct answer.

 In a way, it’s a great way to make underperforming students or the bashful ones participate and be heard.
 Doing so will help them develop self-confidence and communication skills.